-A treadmill is incredible for working out, particularly for individuals who cannot go outside to walk or run.
+A treadmill is incredible for working out, particularly for individuals who cannot go outside for walking or running.
 Running on a treadmill is not equivalent to running out and about, and people can harm themselves if they do not recognize the distinctions and ensure they are protected.

 Like with any exercise that is consistent, there is a great danger of injury, and treadmill running is no special case.
 Knee pain is a physical issue for runners, whether you do it on a treadmill or outside the house.